Everything You Need To Know About a Copyright Claim

 Your content on YouTube might get a copyright notice or a Content ID claim even when there’s no case of infringement.
 The Content ID system is not perfect and doesn’t recognize whether you have a license for the music used in your video or not.
 It may mark your videos by mistake.

 While the users who have access to making manual claims should abstain from abuse, some might try to fool the system and falsely claim ownership.
-According to YouTube Help, such behavior may result in legal liability and termination of the partnership.
+According to YouTube Help, such behavior may result in liability and termination of the partnership.

 If you get a copyright claim on YouTube that you don’t agree with or find unjustified, you can dispute it.